pippinbarr/cart253/topics/events/plain-javascript-events.md

 }
 ```

-This does the same thing, but in plain JavaScript.
-Notice one nice thing: instead of just having *one* `mousePressed()` function we can actually set up *different* functions that respond to the mouse press, and those functions can have meaningful names like `changeBG()`.
+Notice one nice thing: instead of just having *one* `keyPressed()` function we could actually set up *different* functions that respond to a press, and those functions can have meaningful names like `changeBG()`.
+Could be useful.

 ## The `event` parameter